-Three years after work on site began in earnest, the official opening of the PGA of Sweden National golf facility took place in June 2009 with only the 18 holes of the championship Links course available for play.
+Three years after work on site began in earnest, the official opening of the PGA Sweden National golf facility took place in June 2009 with only the 18 holes of the championship Links course available for play.

 Twelve months later, lead shaper Peter Scott had completed the finishing touches on both the 18-hole Lakes course and a 9-hole par three layout, producing a very impressive collection of Kyle Philips-designed holes.